sokomishalov/skraper/README.md

 ```

 # Telegram bot
+To use the bot follow the [link](https://t.me/SkraperBot).
-You are able to have a look on the [bot main logic code](telegram-bot/src/main/kotlin/ru/sokomishalov/skraper/bot/telegram/service/SkraperBot.kt).
+You are also able to have a look on the [bot main logic code](telegram-bot/src/main/kotlin/ru/sokomishalov/skraper/bot/telegram/service/SkraperBot.kt).